ceford/cefjdemos-data-jdm-help/articles/en/banners/banners-categories.md

   - Select the Ordering icon <img src="https://docs.joomla.org/images/e/ee/Help30-Ordering-colheader-icon.png" decoding="async" data-file-width="12" data-file-height="23" width="12"
-    height="23" alt="Help30-Ordering-colheader-icon.png" /> in the Table
+    height="23" alt="Ordering colheader icon" /> in the Table
     heading to make it the active ordering item.
 The ordering icons in each row will change from light grey to dark grey and the pointer will change to a drag arrow on hover.
   - Select one of the Ordering icons <img src="https://docs.joomla.org/images/8/87/Help30-Ordering-colheader-grab-bar-icon.png" decoding="async" data-file-width="10" data-file-height="21" width="10"
-    height="21" alt="Help30-Ordering-colheader-grab-bar-icon.png" /> and
+    height="21" alt="Ordering grab bar icon" /> and
     drag it up or down to change the position of that row in the list.
     The items will display in the new order within the Position.
 - **Status**.
 The published status of the item.